adamaayala/DriverAutomationModule/README.md

 Invoke-Pester -Path .\src\Tests
 ```

 **Note**: The module is designed to run exclusively within Task Sequences.
-Testing outside of a Task Sequence environment requires mocking the Task Sequence COM object.
+The module includes wrapper functions (`Get-TSValue` and `Set-TSVariable`) that abstract Task Sequence variable access, allowing these functions to be mocked in tests without requiring direct mocking of the Task Sequence COM object.

 ## Contributing